codahale/pqc-signcrypt/README.md

 encrypt the message and calculating a hash of the ciphertext, it uses AEGIS-128L to encrypt the message and uses a hash of the tag as the MAC.)

+## But Make It Hybrid

+Securing this scheme against potential vulnerabilities in ML-KEM and ML-DSA is pretty
+straight-forward: add X25519/Ed25519 keys to the public/private keys, add an ephemeral X25519 key exchange as an input to the KDF, use Ed25519 to sign the MAC and then ML-DSA to sign that signature.

 ## License

 Copyright © 2024 Coda Hale